-The Trans-Hudson Project comprises 36 claims with a total surface area of 79,892 ha, located around and in between the communities of Creighton, La Ronge, and Southend in central Saskatchewan.
+The Trans-Hudson Project (36 claims, 79,892 ha), located around and in between the communities of Creighton, La Ronge, and Southend in central Saskatchewan.
 These properties contain 124 mapped and interpreted pegmatites that are between 0.5 and 14.5 km in strike length.
 Pegmatites were staked based on preferred geologic environments, historical geochemistry and historical mapping.
 Importantly, they have seen little to no exploration for lithium.
 The Trans-Hudson orogeny is a series of Paleoproterozoic volcanic and metasedimentary belts that join the Superior, Hearne-Rae and Wyoming cratons of the Archean.
 This package hosts numerous mafic volcanics, felsic volcanics, granitoids, gneisses, metasediments, quartzites, marbles and pegmatites.
 Many pegmatites are described as white and containing beryl, tourmaline, garnet and/or muscovite, which indicates they are S-type and have potential to host LCT mineralization.
-Prospecting commenced in early May 2023.

-The Lake Athabaska Project comprises 1 claim (1,386 ha), located 75 km west of Uranium City, near the border with Alberta.
-The property contains 2 mapped pegmatites that are roughly 1,500 metres in strike length.
+The Lake Athabaska Project (1 claim, 1,386 ha) is located 75 km west of Uranium City, near the border with Alberta.
+The property contains 2 mapped pegmatites that are roughly 1,500 m in strike length.
 Claims were staked based on preferred geologic environments and historical mapping and have seen no prior lithium exploration.
-Prospecting is expected to commence at the end of Q3-2023.